openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Wealth Level**: 1

-*This small flask of viscous blue liquid can heal minor wounds in the blink of an eye when consumed or applied topically.*
+*This small flask of viscous blue liquid can heal minor wounds in moments when consumed or applied topically.*

 **Properties**: Heal 3, Consumable